Taylor Budowich: Post-government activities (2021–2024)

-By June 2021, Budowich had become a senior advisor to Max Miller, a Trump aide running for Ohio's seventh congressional district in the 2022 U.S. House of Representatives election.
-The following month, he had joined the conservative commentator Tudor Dixon's campaign in the 2022 Michigan gubernatorial election.
+By June 2021, Budowich had become a senior advisor to Max Miller, a Trump aide running for Ohio's 7th congressional district in the 2022 U.S. House of Representatives election.
+The following month, he joined the conservative commentator Tudor Dixon's campaign in the 2022 Michigan gubernatorial election.
 Budowich became the director of communications for Save America, Trump's political action committee, later that month.
-In November, the House Select Committee to Investigate the January 6th Attack on the United States Capitol subpoenaed Budowich, who allegedly led a social media campaign 2020 presidential election to garner attendees for a rally in the Ellipse that preceded the January 6 Capitol attack.
+In November, the House Select Committee to Investigate the January 6th Attack on the United States Capitol subpoenaed Budowich, who allegedly led a social media campaign to garner attendees for a rally in the Ellipse that preceded the January 6 Capitol attack.
 In February 2022, he appeared before the committee in a four-hour sworn testimony and gave the committee 1,700 pages of documents.
 Among the documents included his financial records from JPMorgan Chase; a federal judge rejected Budowich's emergency request to force the committee to relinquish the records.

 Budowich served as Trump's spokesperson through Save America.
 With Donald Trump Jr., he founded a news aggregation app.
 In September 2022, Trump allies—supported by the then-former president—announced a political action committee, MAGA Inc., and named Budowich as its executive director.
-After Trump announced a presidential campaign for the 2024 election in November 2022, Budowich was not retained as Trump's spokesman.
+Budowich was not retained as Trump's spokesman after Trump announced his presidential campaign for the 2024 election in November 2022.
 His work with MAGA Inc. legally barred him from interacting with Trump.

 In June 2023, one day before Trump was criminally charged in the classified documents case, Budowich appeared before the federal grand jury that indicted Trump.
 The following year, he wrote a memo viewing Pennsylvania as a critical state for the Trump campaign and stated that MAGA Inc. would use its resources to divert African American and Hispanic and Latino American voters.
 Budowich's work focused on advertising in Pennsylvania, Georgia, Nevada, and Arizona.
+Budowich ran the pro-Trump non-profit group Securing American Greatness.
 In August, he co-founded an effort for the Trump campaign to reach young men.
 That month, Budowich left MAGA Inc. to work for Trump's campaign.